rachkoud/frontend-nanodegree-mobile-portfolio/README.md

 * [See Content optimizations](https://github.com/rachkoud/frontend-nanodegree-mobile-portfolio/wiki/Content-Efficiency)

-The branch master contains the original version the online portfolio and [the original directives could be found here](https://github.com/rachkoud/frontend-nanodegree-mobile-portfolio/wiki/Website-Performance-Optimization-portfolio-project)

 This is the performances measured :

 * [See Performances Measured](https://github.com/rachkoud/frontend-nanodegree-mobile-portfolio/wiki/Performances-measures)

 ### Organization

+The branch master contains the original version of the online portfolio and [the original directives could be found here](https://github.com/rachkoud/frontend-nanodegree-mobile-portfolio/wiki/Website-Performance-Optimization-portfolio-project).
 The branch optimization contains all optimizations, the debug version is in the app directory and the optimized version in dist.
 **Setup**

 Install the node modules :